fetchai/docs-archived/docs/getting-started/quickstart.md

-#Quickstart!
+# Quickstart!

-Fetch.ai is a platform for decentralised autonomous agents to work, it's a platform that enables machine learning from the consensus design through to applications in Etch.
+Fetch.ai is a decentralised platform where autonomous agents can collaborate, enabling machine learning from the consensus design through to applications in Etch.

-This quickstart quide is to get you moving as quickly as possible.
-Let's get started, anything we miss will be highlighted for you to deep dive on later.
+This quickstart quide aims to get you moving as quickly as possible, and it will point you at sections where you can learn more.
+Let's get started!

-###Running a node locally:
+## Running a node locally

-This is a great way to test Etch code locally and view what a node is doing; you can connect to the testnet or just run as a single node.
+This is a great way to test locally smart contracts developed in our native language (called [Etch](../etch-language/index.md), and to debug what a node is doing.
+You can connect to the testnet or just run as a single node.

-Let's do that.
-You're going to need to clone the fetch.ai ledger repo:
+You'll first need to clone the [Fetch.ai ledger repo](https://github.com/fetchai/ledger):

 ``` bash
 cd [working_directory]
 git clone https://github.com/fetchai/ledger.git